vim-airline/vim-airline/README.md

 *  looks good with regular fonts and provides configuration points so you can use unicode or powerline symbols.
 *  optimized for speed; it loads in under a millisecond.
 *  fully customizable; if you know a little `statusline` syntax you can tweak it to your needs.
-*  trivial to write colorschemes; for a minimal theme you need to edit 9 lines of colors (please send pull requests).
+*  trivial to write colorschemes; over 10 themes have been contributed.
 *  supports 7.2 as the minimum Vim version

 # Rationale